 Attract, develop, and retain high quality (com)passionate teachers

-Build an active learning community of parents, teachers, students, neighbours, and the natural environment.
+Build an active, diverse learning community of parents, teachers, students, neighbours, and the natural environment.

 From the carefully constructed environments to the mindful interactions of the teachers to the mixed age classrooms to the three year learning cycles, our schools focus on preparing our children academically, socially, and emotionally to be entirely future friendly.